333Kenji/indeedjobscraper/README.md

-At this point I"ve abstracted my text format data into numerically represented data which is the format reuired by linear regression.
+At this point I've abstracted the text-based data into numerically represented data which is the format required for linear regression.
 However, in order to predict for all four target labels, while also extracting their associated terms and importance scores, I needed to employ a [One-vs-All](https://scikit-learn.org/stable/modules/generated/sklearn.multiclass.OneVsRestClassifier.html "one-vs-all/rest") strategy.
 In this implementation of that strategy, I iterate over the data using linear regressinon as a binary classifier for each of the quartile classes, taking the highest scoring probability as the likely class to assign each job posting.

 ![alt text](https://github.com/333Kenji/Machine-Learning-Indeed-Search/blob/main/app/static/images/b.jpg "Likelihoods")

 Here, 'colmax' represents the most likely class out of all four.